 If you'd like to work on GitLab Dedicated tickets, consider creating an issue using the template in Support Training, and read the overview.

-The GitLab Dedicated team does not have administrative access to the GitLab application on Dedicated instances.
-Any support requests that require a GitLab instance administrator to make a change in the admin panel, for example resetting 2FA, has to be performed by the appropriate team within the customer organization.
+The GitLab Dedicated team does not have administrative access to the Admin Area in the GitLab application on Dedicated instances.
+Any support requests that require a GitLab instance administrator to make a change in the Admin Area, for example resetting 2FA, has to be performed by the appropriate team within the customer organization.

 Support can access tenant logs through OpenSearch.